5 Ways to Stand Out AFTER the Interview

 So, I want to address a few ways to follow up with an interviewer, and keep your name in their mind.
 This element of the process is often overlooked, or even viewed as optional.
 Sure, you're not required to follow up, but they are not required to give your resume another look, either.
 Here are five ideas that I have personally used, and seen fruitful returns from.

 It seems almost too easy.
-A simple thank you card that reviews what you talked about, and why you feel optimistic about the position and/or company.
+A simple thank you note that reviews what you talked about, and why you feel optimistic about the position and/or company.
 The personal touch that you add to this will be what sets you apart from the 20-100 other applicants.
 The interviewer will also be impressed that you paid attention to the small details of the process.
-While less personal, an email would also work in some instances.
-If you like playing hard-to-get (which I do not advise), an email could suffice, especially if you include a question that may need to be answered quickly.

 2. A Phone Call